MeltanoLabs/meltano-map-transform/examples/README.md

 To clean up afterwards, just remove the file:  ```rm output/tap_csv.db```

 # Example 1: Hashing with built-in functions
-**What:** Splitting email adresses, save the domain in separate, hash the mail itself, remove "other" columns and use the "config" object.
+**What:** Splitting email addresses, save the domain in separate, hash the mail itself, remove "other" columns and use the "config" object.

 **The configuration:**
 ```yaml